How put options work

 Saxo Group

-Put options are one of two contract options that allow an investor to buy or sell the underlying asset or security within a predetermined timeframe.
+Put options are one of the two main types of contract options that allow an investor to buy or sell the underlying asset or security within a predetermined timeframe.

-If you are looking for an alternative to short-selling an equity in the markets, read on as we explain how put options work and how to include them into your financial investing arsenal.
+If you are looking for an alternative to short-selling an equity in the markets, read on as we explain how put options work and how to use them as part of an overall approach.

 What is a put option?